-14 Centers for Medicare & Medicaid Services, The CMS Framework for Health Equity (2022-2032) (2022).
+&lt;sup>20 Centers for Medicare & Medicaid Services, The CMS Framework for Health Equity (2022-2032) (2022).

-15 United States Core Data for Interoperability: Updates for Versions 2 and 3, USCDI+ 2022
+&lt;sup>21 United States Core Data for Interoperability: Updates for Versions 2 and 3, USCDI+ 2022

-- 8. Invest in strategies to address inequities in access, patient experience, and outcomes. - 8.1.
+- 7.3.
+Include measures that monitor for unintended consequences of the payment model, such as withholding appropriate, necessary care to consumers to save money.
+For example, track changes in potentially avoidable emergency department visits and hospital admissions. - 8.
+Invest in strategies to address inequities in access, patient experience, and outcomes. - 8.1.
 Increase payments to providers serving populations with higher health-related social needs to support enhanced medical and behavioral care and social care coordination. - 8.2.
-Support providers in using data to identify and address inequities, including by providing care consistent with the National Culturally and Linguistically Appropriate Services Standards.16 - 8.3.
+Support providers in using data to identify and address inequities, including by providing care consistent with the National Culturally and Linguistically Appropriate Services Standards. - 8.3.
 Develop partnerships with community-based organizations and leverage local resources to address health-related social needs. - 9.
 Equip providers with accurate, actionable data to inform population health management and enable their success in the model. - 9.1.
-Data and information shared should reflect providers' varying analytic needs and capabilities ranging from clear actionable reports to claims-level data. - 9.2.
+Data and information shared should reflect providers' varying analytic needs and capabilities ranging from clear actionable reports to clinical registry and claimslevel data. - 9.2.
 Offer analytic support, such as hands-on training and example dashboards, to develop the capacity of providers, interdisciplinary care teams, and non-clinical staff to ingest and benefit from information. - 9.3.
 Facilitate data exchange across providers, community-based organizations, and payers, particularly through use of the California's Health and Human Services Data Exchange Framework. - 10.
 Provide technical assistance to support new entrants and other providers in successful APM adoption. - 10.1.
 Payers and providers should work collaboratively to develop a technical assistance plan that identifies potential barriers to success and conditions necessary to build capacity in these areas.
 The plan should offer clear action steps for what assistance will be provided and the format and frequency of the assistance. - 10.2.
-Technical assistance should focus on supporting providers to perform well on the metrics that impact their payment. - 10.3.
-Develop partnerships with collaborative technical assistance organizations or other payers to collectively support technical assistance to providers.
+Technical assistance should focus on supporting providers to perform well on the metrics that impact their payment.

-16 U.S. Department of Health and Human Services Office of Minority Health, National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care, 2013. https://thinkculturalhealth.hhs.gov/clas
+&lt;sup>22 U.S. Department of Health and Human Services Office of Minority Health, National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care, 2013. https://thinkculturalhealth.hhs.gov/clas